donnm/rfcat/README.md

 ![PCB front](docs/images/pcb_front.jpg)

 The back of the PCB has test points.
-The CC1110 debug port, used for programmin (see below), uses TP2, TP3, and TP5.
+The CC1110 debug port, used for programming (see below), uses TP2, TP3, and TP5.

 ![PCB back](docs/images/pcb_back.jpg)